akauppi/GroundLevel-firebase-es/README.md

 ```
 $ (cd firebase-ci-builder.sub && ./build)
 ...
- => => naming to docker.io/library/firebase-ci-builder:9.12.1-node16-npm7
+ => => naming to docker.io/library/firebase-ci-builder:9.16.0-node16-npm7
 ```

 >Did you use the parantheses?
 Without them, you'll end up in the `firebase-ci-builder.sub` folder.
+Use `cd ..` to climb back.

 You don't need to push this image anywhere - it's enough that it resides on your development machine.
 This image is launched by the sub-packages whenever Firebase Emulators are required.

 >You can test it:
 >
 >```
->$ docker run -it --rm firebase-ci-builder:9.12.1-node16-npm7 firebase --version 9.12.1
+>$ docker run -it --rm firebase-ci-builder:9.16.0-node16-npm7 firebase --version 9.16.0
 >```

-If you insist, you can use a native `firebase-tools` installation.
-Just edit the `package.json` files.

 ## Speed run

-If you continue here, we'll do a real speed run 🏃‍♀️🏃🏃‍♂️ through the three sub-packages, set up a Firebase project (and account), CI/CD to Cloud Build and end up having a clone of the sample application installed *on your Firebase account*, in the cloud.
+If you continue here, we'll do a real speed run 🏃‍♀️🏃🏃‍♂️ through the three sub-packages, set up a Firebase project (and account), CI/CD to Cloud Build and land on a discussion about operating your newly dispatched web app.

-Alternatively, you can study each of the individual sub-packages' `README`s (and `ci`'s) and come back here later..
+Alternatively, you can study each of the individual sub-packages' `README`s (and `ci` and `ops`) and come back here later..

 ### Backend